2600hz/kazoo/applications/crossbar/doc/accounts.md

 ## Listing Sibling Accounts

 By default a user account under an admin/reseller account can view all the other accounts under that reseller.
-If you would like current account only will be able to query its child accounts' sibling and not other accounts then set `allow_unprivileged_siblings_get` in `system_config/crossbar.accounts` to `false`.
+If you would like current account only will be able to query its child accounts' sibling and not other accounts then set `allow_sibling_listing` in `system_config/crossbar.accounts` to `false`.
 Admin account can unrestrictedly list siblings.

 ## The Account Tree